 Altering Training & Preventing IT Band Pain

 - Back off of training for a few days (2-3 days should work) and cross train (bike, swim, or elliptical) instead of run.
-You can add yoga into your typical running routine which will help you with stretching, injury prevention, and building strength.
+You can add yoga to your typical running routine which will help you with stretching, injury prevention, and building strength.

 - Warm up with active stretching prior to running.

 - Foam rolling before and after a run or workout.

 - Make sure your shoes aren’t worn down in any one place.
 If they are, aim to get the shoes replaced at a specialty running store in your area.

 - Run on a flat road (rather than on the edge of a road where it dips).